jeanfbrito/world-simulator/docs/caveats/the-great-berry-bush-regeneration-fiasco.md

 # The Great Berry Bush Regeneration Fiasco: A Tale of Two Components

-## Or: How I Learned to Stop Worrying and Love Component APIs
+## Or: Why The Peasants Stopped Moving and Nobody Got Hungry Anymore

 ### The Problem (Cost: 1+ Days of Debugging)

-We spent over a day debugging why berry bushes would never deplete and seemed to regenerate instantly.
-Like magical cornucopias of infinite berries, defying all laws of resource management.
+We spent over a day debugging why peasants would get stuck on the map after some time and never get hungry or move anymore.
+The world would just... freeze.
+Peasants standing there like statues, forever satisfied, never needing food again.

+The actual culprit?
+Berry bushes that never depleted.
+Like magical cornucopias of infinite berries, they kept feeding the peasants instantly, breaking the entire hunger/movement cycle.
 The symptoms were:
 - Berry bushes always showed as "25 berry bushes with fruit, 0 depleted"
 - Berries appeared to regenerate within 1-2 ticks instead of the configured 150 ticks
 - Debug logs showed harvesting was happening but resources never depleted